njmurray95/utils/langs/python/snafutils/README.md

 # snafutils

+TODO:

+* Push the timing decorator with functools.wraps
+* Copy the get-tag stuff from regression
+* wrap around exceptions, measures failures and successes separately
+* write log report for each failure and success, average, summary

 A folder for some useful utils when using python. (`snafu` + `utils` -- a unique name not likely to conflict with actual python packaes.)

 To """install""":